aaronr7734/team-8-project/reports/report-07.md

    Elizabeth's Thoughts: A barrier this week happened to be that we're taking a little longer than usual to start coding.

-   Ceanna's Thoughts: I think that barrier that we might have will be what we code next week.
-We need to make sure that we know exacty what each of use decide to code.
+   Ceanna's Thoughts: I think that the barrier that we might have will be what we code next week.
+We need to make sure that we know exactly what each of us decides to code.

-   Aaron's Thoughts: We have so much to learn and not much time to learn it in.
+   Aaron's Thoughts: We have so much to learn and not much time to learn it.

    Chase's Thoughts: I believe adapting to the frameworks and backend coding of the project will be a little difficult.